iHildy/create-hildy-app/README.md

 The setup script will:
 1. ✅ Detect your app name from the folder
+2. ✅ Set up git repository (remove template origin if needed)
-2. ✅ Log you into Cloudflare (if needed)
+3. ✅ Log you into Cloudflare and GitHub CLI
-3. ✅ Create a D1 database
+4. ✅ Create a D1 database
-4. ✅ Create an R2 bucket
+5. ✅ Create an R2 bucket
-5. ✅ Generate a secure BetterAuth secret
+6. ✅ Generate a secure BetterAuth secret
-6. ✅ Update all configuration files
+7. ✅ Update all configuration files
-7. ✅ Create your `.env` file
+8. ✅ Create your `.env` file
+9. ✅ Optionally create a new GitHub repository
+10. ✅ Set up Slack deploy notifications (via GitHub secret)
+11. ✅ Open Cloudflare Pages dashboard to connect your repo

 After setup, add your [D1 API token](https://dash.cloudflare.com/profile/api-tokens) to `apps/website/.env`, then: